Image via threestooges.com

 A Shutterstock image

-For city councillors, their raises are now proposed to be deferred until January 1, 2026 after the all face elections in November of 2025 instead of the fast approaching start of 2025 as they approved last June via a local ordinance without hosting a Public Hearing in spite of serious protesting by locals.
+For city councillors, their raises are now proposed to be deferred until January 1, 2026 after they all face elections in November of 2025 instead of the fast approaching start of 2025 as they approved last June via a local ordinance without hosting a Public Hearing in spite of serious protesting by locals.

-And as for the pending as well as under fire mayoral raise is currently said by Mayor Thomas P. Koch is to be deferred until the start of the next mayor term on January 1, 2028 following November 2027 local elections.
+And as for the pending as well as under fire mayoral raise is currently said by Mayor Thomas P. Koch is to be deferred until the start of the next mayor term on January 1, 2028 following the impending November 2027 local elections.

 | quincy news